wpoehlm/PBS-GEM/README.md

 ### Download and Index Reference Genome

--If you are running the workflow with the small test files, you may skip this step.

 The reference genome must be indexed using Hisat2.
 Download a reference genome in FASTA (.fa) format, and place this file in the _Reference_ directory of the workflow.
 To index this reference genome, execute the _Index-Genome.sh_ script and provide a reference prefix as an argument: